Tuesday, June 10, 2025

 4. Age Requirements for Puppies and Kittens

 Puppies and kittens must be at least 8 weeks old at the time of rehoming.
-Stating "will be 8 weeks on [date]" is not permitted, as it may suggest intent to bypass Craigslist rules or state laws (e.g., California’s pet sale age restrictions).
+Stating "will be 8 weeks on [date]" is not permitted, as it may suggest intent to bypass craigslist rules or state laws (e.g., California’s pet sale age restrictions).
 Verify local laws, as some regions may have stricter requirements.

 5. Post Pet Adoption Ads in the Correct Section